denoland/dotland/public/posts/deno-in-2020.md

 downloads and forever preserves the source code, so that we can rely on immutable source code links.

-Due to some non-public work happening to use the Deno infrastrucutre, we began the effort to break the Deno system up into smaller "op crates" which could be mixed and matched to produce custom V8 runtimes.
+Due to some non-public work happening to use the Deno infrastructure, we began the effort to break the Deno system up into smaller "op crates" which could be mixed and matched to produce custom V8 runtimes.
 First steps were taken towards this in August, and the [deno_web crate](https://crates.io/crates/deno_web) was